Last Updated on Jun 12, 2025

 For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing: The subject matter, nature and duration identified in the Addendum.

 C. Competent Supervisory Authority: The supervisory authority mandated by Clause 13.
-If no supervisory authority is mandated by Clause 13, then the Irish Data Protection Commission (DPC), and if this is not possible, then as otherwise agreed by the parties consistent with the conditions set forth in Clause 13.
+If no supervisory authority is mandated by Clause 13, then the Irish Data Protection Commission (DPC), and if this is not possible, then as otherwise agreed by the Parties consistent with the conditions set forth in Clause 13.

 D. Additional Data Transfer Impact Assessment Questions: